RolandJBaron/RolandJBaron/README.md

 explore my newfound interest in Programming, with a keen eye on a career in Cyber Security.<br>
 I currently reside close to Frankfurt-Main in Germany.

-Presently I'm in the proccess of preparing for the
-ISC 2 Exam.

 Contact me:<br>
 cyber-recce@protonmail.com